-This upright vacuum cleaner also has the new anti hair wrap feature.
+This upright vacuum cleaner also has the new anti-hair wrap feature.

 A new comb that has been specially designed to tackle hair means that it is directed straight up to the bin as opposed to getting wrapped around the bristles.

-Despite the presence of a bristle guard, it is still able to deep clean carpets effortlessly and reach down into the fibres.
+Despite the presence of a bristle guard, it is still able to deep clean carpets effortlessly and reaches down into the fibres.
 This is because it works with the comb to ensure that hair is separated and removed quickly.

 When we tested this feature out, we found that it was completely clear from hair after use, so it’s tech that clearly works.